cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.7.2 (2019-10-22) =
+* Added a feature to the data manipulation tool to create a product price including shipping costs
+* Added localization of the shipping cost price
+* Added localization of the system price attribute

+= 6.7.1 (2019-10-21) =
+* Added support for price, net price, regular and sale system prices

+= 6.7.0 (2019-10-21) =
+* Creating multiply rules on doubles with a . in it (such as price and sale_price) was not working.
+This issue has been fixed now.

+= 6.6.9 (2019-10-18) =
+* Improved product feed status messages so they are more accurate now
+* Improved filter and rule feature to speed up processing of product feeds

 = 6.6.8 (2019-10-16) =
 * One week ago Google introduced a new updated Google category taxonomy.
 Compared with the previous taxonomy a few hundred categories have been added.
 Our plugin now supports those new categories.